BittieTasks/BittieTasks/legal/terms-of-service.md

-# TaskParent Terms of Service
+# BittieTasks Terms of Service

-**Effective Date: August 2025**
+**Effective Date: January 2025**
-**Last Updated: August 2025**
+**Last Updated: January 2025**

 ## 1. ACCEPTANCE OF TERMS

-By accessing or using TaskParent ("Platform"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using BittieTasks ("Platform"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Platform.

 ## 2. ELIGIBILITY AND AGE REQUIREMENTS